 - Video: built in (Intel HD Graphics 4600).

 - CPU Cooler: Phanteks PH-TC14PE.

 - Extra 140mm case fan: Noctua NF-A14 PWM Premium Fan.

 - New keyboard: Microsoft Natural Ergonomic 4000.

 I spent a lot of time choosing the components.
 I was optimizing for performance per dollar and electronic component quality.
-I run my computers 24/7/365 and do very important things on them, so I was ready to invest in high quality electronic components that won't fail on me.
+I run my computers 24/7/365 and do very important things on them, so I was ready to invest in higher quality electronic components that won't fail.

 At first I was thinking of going with the latest Intel's X99 chipset and the latest 22 nanometer Haswell-E architecture 5960X processor (8 cores) but after some research I decided to go with the Z97 chipset and 22nm Haswell 4790k processor (4 cores).

 The new X99 chipset only supports DDR4 memory.
 DDR4 is just still too new and expensive, and it doesn't run much faster than DDR3 in real world applications.
 The 5960X has a base clock speed of 3Ghz but the 4790K runs at 4Ghz.
 4790K outperforms 5960X by a huge margin in single threaded applications because of this extra gigahertz.
 It's actually the top #1 CPU in single threaded benchmarks, beating all Xeons, and other CPUs.
 And it overclocks like a beast to 4.7Ghz and more with no problems.